 As mentioned previously we are always looking for smart, dynamic people to join our company.
 At Quadrotech, we are passionate about our people, whether you’re technically-minded and interested in joining our Software or Support teams, or perhaps your skills are more suited to the commercial side of our business.
-Whatever the position, you’ll be joining the market-leader for Office 365 migration and management solutions.
+Whatever the position, you’ll be joining the market-leader for Office 365 tenant to tenant migration and management solutions.

 See our current opportunities here.